alanponce/OOP-100-days-of-code/OOP/Proyects/Documentos_contables_Contadocs/SRS/README.md

 What OS have the equipment of users?|Windows in different versions and mac OS.
 Do you use a tactile screen?| It isn't necessary, only one computer has a tactile screen.

- Document Search, when the user insert name and last name of customer, the system lookin for all data related with the people related.
-If a document found have a digital version, then it show a hiperlink with its reference in selected enviroment.
-In case, the sofware find a phisical location, the answer will indicate the exact position.
-Finally, if the user don't find a available ducuments, the system indicate this situation.
+ Document Search, when a user inserts a name and last name of customer, the system looking for all data related with the people.
+If a document found is a digital version, then it shows a hyperlink with its reference in selected environment.
+In case, the software find a physical location, the answer will indicate the exact position.
+Finally, if the user doesn't find a available ducuments, the system indicate this situation.

 <img src="https://github.com/RequirementEngineering/ch-re-al160000GeorgeRodriguez/blob/master/SRS/images/Consultas.png" alt="consultas" width="400" />   <img src="https://github.com/RequirementEngineering/ch-re-al160000GeorgeRodriguez/blob/master/SRS/images/Consultas1Resp.png" alt="consultas con una respuesta" width="400" />
 <img src="https://github.com/RequirementEngineering/ch-re-al160000GeorgeRodriguez/blob/master/SRS/images/Consultas3Resultados.png" alt="consultas con tres resultados" width="400" /><img src="https://github.com/RequirementEngineering/ch-re-al160000GeorgeRodriguez/blob/master/SRS/images/ConsultasSinRespuesta.png" alt="consultas con tres resultados" width="400" />